We’ve put together a list of cover letter tips, including:

 - What does the job involve?

-- What kind of candidate is the company seeking?
+- What kind of candidate is the company looking for?

 - How do you fit the company’s culture?